mattnickerson993/better-full/README.md

 ### How to run the backend?

 - enter the backend folder
-- create a virtual environment
+- create a virtual environment via the following( could use use virtual env of your choice)
 ```
 $ python venv env